aurimrv/python_experiments_2024/README.md

 ├── test-sets.txt                   => defines the test-set under evaluation
 ```

-The content of a given subject is as show below:
+The content of a given subject is as shown below:

 ```
 python_experiments_2024/binarySearchTree1/